isidore/MobProgrammingBook/manuscript/250_Different ways to contribute.md

 ## Noticing feelings

 Feeling alone is easy even in a mob.
 We're also in an industry that wants us to suppress our feelings.
 Having someone acknowledge and support how you are feeling and doing the emotional labor with you can turn a bad day around.

-caretaking
-empathy in the mob
-empathy for customer
-patience
-contiuos
-noticing feelings

-allow space - not talking
-- Yield to the less privileged voice
-- Contribute an idea
-- enthuthiatisic Listen
-- Amplify voices

- Celebrate moments of excellence
-  Celebrate moments of failure

-getting the mob needs to learn together

-drive toward action
-clarifying

-expander

-reconization